lepetitpaco/SomeCSS/themes/README.md

     Theme to start from to make a new one, free of tweaks and neutral Visually

 ### **[Transparency](<https://raw.githubusercontent.com/lepetitpaco/SomeCSS/master/themes/transparency.theme.css>)**
-    The Background is transparent, you can see your background
+    The background is transparent, you can see your wallpaper

 ## Check Those Out